I am creating ecological off-grid facilities as well as part managing 14 acres of sweet chestnut and oak woodland in Kent.

 You will be cooked for (hearty vegetarian food) but we are happy to accept help If you want to have a go at cooking on an open fire.
 We will be able to cook for vegans and those with gluten free requirements too.
 For meat eaters, don't worry; there'll be enough protein in your diet.

 I have volunteered at several workaway jobs around the world so have lots of experience in terms of fair trade.
-You will not be overworked here (no hidden hours in cooking or cleaning up), but of course I do expect dedicated and switched on helpers.
+You will not be overworked here, but of course I do expect dedicated and switched on helpers.

 Help required: 5 hours per day, 5 days per week.